OpenThermal/libseek-thermal/README.md

 Consider setting the `CMAKE_INSTALL_PREFIX` to a location in your build directory.
 Then after running the INSTALL target, copy the libusb and OpenCV libraries (e.g., `libusb-1.0.dll` and `opencv_world430.dll`) to the `bin\` directory containing `seek_test.exe`.

+Before this library or example programs will work, you will need to set the driver for the USB device.
+The simplest way to do this is to use [Zadig](https://zadig.akeo.ie/).
+Run Zadig, then select `iAP Interface`, select `libusb-win32`, then click `Install Driver`.

 ## Getting USB access